lemontree23/devops.roadmap.sh/README.md

 This repository contains my solutions and work for various DevOps projects, ranging from beginner to advanced levels.
 These projects are based on the roadmap.sh DevOps project ideas.

-## Project Structure

-Each project is contained in its own directory under the `projects/` folder.

 ## Projects List

 ### Beginner Projects